-What Will Happen at My Disability Hearing?
+What Will Happen at My SS Disability Appeal Hearing?

 - What are your symptoms?

 - How long can you stand before you must sit down?

 - How long are you able to sit before you need to move?

 - How far are you able to walk?

 - Are you able to bend over, kneel or squat?

 - How has your condition affected your ability to do your job?

 Appearing before an ALJ can be intimidating, but although you may feel embarrassed to answer some of these questions, it’s important to be honest and as specific as possible.